 - 2014-05-30 Editorially collaborative writing and editing platform

-- Service will be shut down.
+- Service will be shut down; did not get enough users to make it sustainable.
 Users have until shut down date to export their data.
 Archive will include a plain text file for every version of every document you have access to; it will also include comments, version notes, tags, activity, and other metadata about your documents.
 That metadata will be provided in the form of a YAML file. https://editorially.com/help

 - 2014-03-15 Zootool.com "shutting down".
 Site already has goodbye message as of 2014-02-10.
 Email also sent to users with same message dated 2014-02-10.